jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 #link("https://www.npmjs.com/package/shacl-engine")[SHACL engine library].
 Unfortunately, that library does not have type descriptions available making adoptions less desirable.

-#IRT["Can you also link to the experimental setup scripts repo for reproducibility?"]

 == Theoretical Evaluation

 In our theoretical evaluation, we analyse the number of @http requests.
 In @sec:hypotheses we hypothesize that the required number of @http quries of an @sgv aware client would at most be double that of a normal one.

-#IRT["What you explain here below is good, but I would also expect a formal formula for calculating the number of requests based on parameters such as the number of triples to be added, number of collections, ..."]

 === Insert Operation <sec:eval-insert>